-Melania Trump and Queen Rania ‘Weird’ Photo Draws Angst Online – Stand By Your Man, Not Behind Him?
+Melania Trump And Queen Rania ‘Weird’ Photo Draws Angst Online: Stand By Your Man, Not Behind Him?
 [Opinion]

 — Yahoo Canada Style (@YahooStyleCA) April 6, 2017

-Once the couples meeting ended they all posed for pictures.
-Then Melania spent some time alone with Queen Rania and the two appeared to hit it off nicely.
+Once the meeting ended, they all posed for pictures.
+Melania then spent some time alone with Queen Rania and the two appeared to hit it off nicely.

 Not only do both women have their age in common, but they both look equally as spectacular for closing in on 50.
 After the pictures were taken, Melania and Queen Rania headed away from the Oval Office to have lunch together while their husbands continued on with business.